Plants, Animals and Ecology

 Nature Park Plants Brochure

 The Nature Park provides habitat for more than 100 species of resident and migratory birds and at least 13 species of mammals, ranging from tiny shrews to Black-tailed Deer.
 Several frog species and two species of garter snakes are also found in the Park.
 Invertebrates are ubiquitous.
 Of note are the spectacularly-coloured dragonflies around the pond in spring and summer.

 The historical ecosystem of the park is raised peat bog, but because of urban and agricultural encroachment there has been significant change in community structure and diversity.
 For more information, view the brochure below.

 Bog Ecology Brochure

-For detailed information on the vegetation, flora and fauna of the Richmond Nature Park see the Lulu Island Bog report.
-Available online or in print form in the Richmond Nature House.
+Find detailed information on the vegetation, flora and fauna of the Richmond Nature Park in the Lulu Island Bog report below or pick up a paper version in the Richmond Nature House.